29th November 2020

 A hairdryer sits on the side, an immediate giver of heat that I blast under the covers occasionally -it saves on the heating up of the whole room, with the old-fashioned radiators.
 For too long I’ve had to lie in funny shapes to get my feet and hands warm under an icy duvet.

 A shaker holds the dregs of a liquid lunch, very handy when one cannot faintly be arsed to cook.
-A black rucksack sits waiting to eat it all or vomit more out, should I ever need to venture beyond.
+A black rucksack sits waiting to eat all the domestic mess or vomit more out, should I ever need to venture beyond.

-On the tabletop an alarm clock emanates the time, temperature and date in series, designed to look like a wooden cube, which it genuinely is (how do they do that?), but a constant reminder of unnatural priorities, expectation, decay.
-A charcoal face mask thing sits alongside, as reminder, given that whenever I do remember it’s always in the bathroom and thus too late (it has to sit for 10 mins).
+On the tabletop an alarm clock emanates the time, temperature and date in series, designed to look like a wooden cube, which it genuinely is (how do they do that?), but a constant symbol of unnatural priorities, expectation, decay.
+A charcoal face mask thing sits alongside, also as reminder, given that whenever I do remember to slap some on I’m always in the shower and thus too late (it has to sit for 10 mins).
 Still never use it.
 A decades-old pic sits underneath, fallen as a bookmark.
 From a passport machine in wigs and boas, shades and hats, back when we were in love.

 Two Tiger Balms stand sentry (pale and mild for the head, red and powerful for the body), but very much utilised as short-lived relief during migraines.
 A small bottle of hand sanitiser, given by a friend who stocked up in Taiwan back when it was worth it’s weight in gold, sits gathering dust.
 Along with a line of books I occasionally pop in and out of (travel guides), have started some time or other, or most wanted to start in lockdown and never fucking did.
 Murder mysteries, socio-economic study, ghost stories, social prize-winners, historical yarn.